Oriental Motifs / “Silk Road” : orange black , series by Stella Polare

 by Stella Polare Artiste, Paris

 You see a scarf.
-I create my roots.
+I see my roots.

 Concept